Plants and Animals

 Juncus stygius Moor rush

-Perennial loosely clustered rush of fens in the Upper Peninsula; leaves without hard cross-partitions; inflorescence terminal, hemispherical, with only 1-4 flowers; margins of tepals white; seeds relatively large (3 mm) with pale tails.
+Perennial loosely clustered rush of bogs and fens in the Upper Peninsula; leaves without hard cross-partitions; inflorescence terminal, hemispherical, with only 1-4 flowers; margins of tepals white; seeds relatively large (3 mm) with pale tails.

 Status and Rank